Environmental Health Risks for Seniors

 Here are some simple steps you can take to keep yourself or a loved one safe from the harmful effects of climate change:

-The caregivers at Nurse Next Door can provide care personalized for your loved ones and go the extra mile to ensure their safety, health, and well-being.
-Our licensed caregivers are well-versed in all the threats to health that seniors may face and provide guidance and assistance to protect them.
-We can create a tailored home care plan that takes into account all the environmental health risks in the environment where they live.
-Nurse Next Door’s caregivers keep your loved ones safe through various daily checks, household tasks, and precautionary measures.
+The caregivers at Nurse Next Door Virginia can provide personalized care to your loved ones.
+We go the extra mile to ensure their safety, health, and well-being.
+Our licensed caregivers can provide guidance and assistance to keep seniors healthy.
+Nurse Next Door’s caregivers help your loved ones safe at home through daily checks, household tasks, and precautionary measures.